fabriceT/plx-md2xml/README.md

 * Tags        - Tags used internally by PluXml (tags clouds, related links...)
 * Filename    - Path of output file.
 PluXml filename contains article number, categories, status, title...
 Kinda complicated to generate offline.

+PluXml binds tags and articles in a file (tags.xml).
+It's useless to define tags in article, they must be bound with articles in PluXml administration interface.

 ## TODO

 - [X] Chapô.